bitrise-steplib/bitrise-step-restore-cache/README.md

 Caches can become outdated across builds when something changes in the project (for example, a dependency gets upgraded to a new version).
 In this case, a new (unique) cache key is needed to save the new cache contents.
 This is possible if the cache key is dynamic and changes based on the project state (for example, a checksum of the dependency lockfile is part of the cache key).
 If you use the same dynamic cache key when restoring the cache, the Step will download the most relevant cache archive available.

-Key-based caching platform-agnostic and can be used to cache anything by carefully selecting the cache key and the files/folders to include in the cache.
+Key-based caching is platform-agnostic and can be used to cache anything by carefully selecting the cache key and the files/folders to include in the cache.

 #### Templates